altaga/DBSE-monitor/Emotion detection/README.md

 # Laptop Test:

-To test the code on a computer, previamente debiste seguir las intrucciones de https://github.com/altaga/DBSE-monitor#laptop-test.
+To test the code on a computer, you should have previously followed the instructions at https://github.com/altaga/DBSE-monitor#laptop-test.

 Open the Notebook.ipynb file in a jupyter notebook or the notebook.py file in any IDE that supports python.